-CETM was approved after the current work stream began and therefore was not specified within the original scope of the work specified for this stage.
-Its impact on the current STAG evaluation and the design of appropriate integrated layouts will be undertaken in detail in early 2004.
-No detailed consideration of CETM is undertaken into account within the current reports.
+CETM was approved after the current tram appraisal had begun and therefore was not specified within the original scope of the work specified for this stage.
+Its impact on the current design of appropriate integrated layouts is under high-level review.
+No detailed consideration of CETM is taken into account within the current reports.